Gensler’s Done It All Before

 Metals price manipulation

-Much of the accusations of precious metal price manipulation in the 2010 period stem from London whistleblower Andre Maguire.
+Much of the accusations of precious metal price manipulation in the 2010 period stem from London whistleblower Andrew Maguire.
 Maguire alleges he informed the CFTC in advance, before unusual price movements occurred, only to be proven correct when the predicted price movements did actually occur.
 Maguire alleges that traders, primarily at JP Morgan, conducted this manipulative and illegal behaviour, at the expense of smaller traders who lost money as a result.
 Therefore, Jamie Dimon, the bank’s CEO, was sometimes seen as a villain by the gold bugs.

 Blythe Masters, the banker widely credited with inventing the credit default swap, was the head of commodities at JP Morgan at the time.
 She was therefore another villain to the gold bugs.
 She remained in the role until the commodities division was sold in 2014, a sale which critics argued was an attempt by JP Morgan to avoid liability for the alleged wrongdoing in the department.
 Ironically, after that, Blythe set up Digital Asset Holdings, a company widely regarded by cryptocurrency industry insiders as a classic example of a poorly conceived “blockchain not Bitcoin” vapourware money-burning company.
 Blythe was later a non-executive director of the bank Credit Suisse, before the bank failed in 2023.